 The Group carries financial liabilities at FVPL using their fair values and reports fair value changes in the consolidated statements of income.
-Fair value changes from derivatives accounted for as part of an effective accounting hedge are recognized in other comprehensive income and presented in the consolidated statements of changes in equity.
+Fair value changes from derivatives accounted for as part of an effective cash flow hedge are recognized in other comprehensive income and presented in the consolidated statements of changes in equity.
 Any interest expense incurred is recognized as part of "Interest expense and other financing charges" account in the consolidated statements of income.

-The Group's derivative liabilities that are not designated as cash flow hedge are classified under this category (Notes 14, 30 and 31).
+The Group's derivative liabilities that are not designated as cash flow hedge are classified under this category (Notes 15, 31 and 32).